codurance/site/_posts/2018-09-03-the-functional-style-part-3.md

 ### In Clojure.

-Lack of typing aside, Clojure is somewhat more concise than the Java version:
+Lack of typing aside, Clojure is somewhat more concise than the Java version, and it gives us no difficulty in mapping over the characters of a string.
+The most important abstraction in Clojure is the sequence; all the collection types can be treated as sequences, and strings are no exception:

 ```clojure
 (def pairs {\C, "G",